Can people with cerebral palsy drive?

 You bet they can!
 Just because someone has cerebral palsy doesn’t mean they won’t be able to drive.

 Cerebral palsy is a motor disability that affects movement.
-However, thanks to car adaptations, many people with cerebral palsy can drive.
+However, thanks to car adaptations, many people with cerebral palsy can safely drive.

 Is Driving with Cerebral Palsy Legal?